grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 In the middle of the night, Percy came down to the sonar compartment to check on the numbers once again.
 Cassandra showed her that the list of signal strengths had steadily increased with the closing of their pursuers.
 Percy broke out in another cold sweat, this time from the fear of the torpedo that she now realized could be released at any second.
 The _Grackle_ was rendering more clearly on the active sonar readouts --- it had crept within ten nautical miles.

 Almost regretting it as she said it, Percy asked Cassandra to lay off the active pings and use only passive sonar to track objects in the water.
-It would be challenging given the density of objects fouling the space they were moving through, but at seven knots the _Prospect_ was putting out just enough noise that a good sonar operator should be able to clearly see the surrounding seascape for miles in every direction.
+It would be challenging given the density of objects fouling the space they were moving through, but at seven knots the _Prospect_ was putting out just enough noise that a good sonar operator should be able to use the reflections to clearly see the surrounding seascape for miles in every direction.
 Hemi's faith in Cassandra's natural skills was rubbing off on Percy.

 With the active sonar off, Cassandra soon reported that the _Grackle_ had slowed and was losing some distance.
-Percy knew exactly what the cause of that was --- they had to run slowly and more quietly to hear the _Prospect_'s engine noise now.
+Percy knew exactly what the cause of that was --- they were running slowly and more quietly to better hear the _Prospect_.

 [//]: # (----- invisible character break)

 [//]: # (### They hit an obstruction in the water)

 For the next two hours, Cassandra blearily focused on listening to the sonar contacts while shouting potential hazards in the water up to the control room.
 Gregory and Percy were required to constantly adjust their course to avoid one large object or another that rang out in Cassandra's earpieces.
-But she could not hear the smaller objects, and every so often one would bump threateningly against the hull, loud enough for them all to hear it regardless of which part of the ship had been struck.
-Every time this happened Percy shouted a string of curses down to Cassandra, and the oaths were ever fiercer and longer-lasting.
+But she could not hear the smaller objects, and every so often one would bump threateningly against the hull, loud enough for them all to hear it regardless of which part of the sub had been struck.
+Every time this happened Percy shouted a string of curses down to Cassandra, and the oaths grew ever fiercer and longer-lasting.

-By the time Hemi arrived back in the sonar compartment from his rack, Cassandra was clearly frayed.
+By the time Hemi climbed from his rack and returned to the sonar compartment, Cassandra was clearly frayed.
 He consulted with her briefly to get caught up, and he knew he would need to relieve her.
 But first he wanted to check in with Percy, so he climbed to the control room.

 While he was on the ladder, the crunching sound of an impact --- a recapitulation of the sound they all heard the first time the _Grackle_ had rammed them --- shook the _Prospect_ bow to stern.

 "Gregory!
-Reduce speed to two knots!"
+Stop the boat!"
 Percy shouted almost instinctively.

 As the boat slowed, Percy's next thought was that they had in fact been rammed again --- that Cassandra had not heard the _Grackle_ charging at them.
 "Cassandra you little shit!
 You let them hit us!"